hackerzhuli/unity-code/docs/UnityConsole.md

 ## Toolbar
 can toggle whether error/warning/info log will be shown(also these toggle will display a number that shows how many logs are shown of that type).
 There is also a button to clear the logs.

+A search bar to filter logs according to text content.

 ## Content section
 Each log just shows the first line of the log and an icon on the left to identify whether it is error/warning/info.